reasonml/reason-native/docs/refmterr/index.md

 ---
 id: index
-title: Refmterr Overview
+title: Refmterr Introduction
-sidebar_label: Overview
+sidebar_label: Introduction
 ---

 Refmterr is an error formatter for Reason and OCaml builds.
 It takes raw error output from both the Reason and OCaml compilers and converts it to pretty output like so: